 The name “mahogany” comes from the reddish color of the inner wood.
 The genus Cercocarpus comes from Greek terms meaning “tailed fruit”, and the species name means “intricately-branched.”
 The genus has recently been placed in Dryadoideae, a subfamily of the rose family (Rosaceae).
 All of the members of this subfamily have root nodules that host nitrogen-fixing bacteria, an important characteristic for plants growing in soils with low fertility.

 The dense branching habit offers excellent cover for songbirds year-round, and the small, flowers that appear for two to three weeks are an excellent source of nectar for bees in spring.

-Littleleaf mountain mahogany is a very slow-growing broadleaf evergreen shrub that requires no additional irrigation once established (about two years or so).
+Littleleaf mountain mahogany is a slow-growing broadleaf evergreen shrub that requires no additional irrigation once established (about two years or so).
 In wetter conditions the plants will be lusher with a more open habit; plants are dense and shorter in very dry sites.
 Plants can easily be pruned or even sheared to shape if desired.